 When not managing a crisis, a counselor routinely works in four major areas to address these needs:

-- Advocacy issues regarding the school environment: Attending a conference for a special needs student or arranging a schedule of special classes are duties that are performed as needed.
+- Advocacy issues regarding the school environment: Attending a conference for a special-needs student or arranging an IEP class schedule are duties that are performed as needed.

 - Guidance activities that assist students with academic and career matters: Students who have tardiness issues or homework problems receive as much attention as those who want to discuss a college search or SAT scores.